SBI-/markdz/README.md

 Usage
 =====

-Calling `create.sh` without any arguments will produce an html version of your readme for previewing in your browser.
+Calling `markdz.sh` without any arguments will produce an html version of your readme for previewing in your browser.
 Just open the file.

 All options